pnpm/npm-package-arg/README.md

 ## RESULT OBJECT

-The objects that are returned by npm-package-arg contain the following
+The objects that are returned by @zkochan/npm-package-arg contain the following
 keys:

 * `type` - One of the following strings: